sjud/leptos_chat_app/steps/start.md

 ENTRYPOINT ["./target/release/leptos_chat_app"]
 ```
 It's pretty simple, we use the Rust base image.
 We set rustup to override nightly (because we want to use leptos nightly features),
 we need to add the wasm32-unkown-unknown compilation target so cargo leptos build can build the client, and we use apt (linux package mangement tool) to install binaryen which is toolchain for WASM.
 We need to EXPOSE the port that we set in our Cargo.toml under site-addr.
-And, while we're at it let's add a profile realease optimization to our Cargo.toml
+And, while we're at it let's add a profile release optimization to our Cargo.toml

 ```toml
 [profile.release]